Science & Research

 In addition to curating our spectacular shell collection, our team of scientists also conducts primary research in malacology.
 Led by Science Director Dr. José H. Leal, they work hard behind the scenes to expand scientific knowledge of mollusks and shells so we can better protect them.

 One of the largest of its kind in the United States, the Museum's collection provides taxonomic, geographic, and temporal data on marine, terrestrial, and freshwater mollusks to a broad range of stakeholders in zoology, marine biology, genetics, conservation, geology, and other fields.
-Online access to the collection is currently unavailable while we migrate to a new database.
+Funded in part by the Institute of Museum and Library Services.

 Currently published by the Bailey-Matthews National Shell Museum and edited by our own Dr. José H. Leal, The Nautilus is a quarterly, peer-reviewed scientific journal covering global malacology research.

 The Junonia shell has been prized by collectors for generations.
 Not only are its shells rare, but live Junonia are also hard to come by, due to the depth at which the species is found.
 Until 2018, not a single video and only two photos of live Junonia existed.
 Now, the Museum is studying three live individuals collected during a research cruise!

 We have an extensive collection of scientific and popular books, scientific journals, and shell-club newsletters from around the world.
 Most of our holdings are available for inter-library loan through the OCLS WorldCat system and the Sanibel Public Library, which graciously hosts the Margaret Thorsen Library holdings online.

 Volunteer librarians Cindy Timm and Candy Heise